 With the notable exception of Channel 5’s acquisition Love/Hate, in recent years Irish drama has been under-represented on British screens.
 Redressing this imbalance BBC Four’s screening of Amber affords UK viewers the opportunity to see first hand an example of the vital and powerful drama regularly being produced by our neighbour.

-An uncompromising and unsentimental approach to the subject matter, Amber paints a picture of post Celtic Tiger Ireland in which people vanish every day and investigations are curtailed due to a lack of resources.
-Caught up in the whirlpool are a diverse cast of characters including a feature journalist, a prisoner, and an economic migrant.
-Practically demanding the viewer pay close attention to the on screen action, each sequence is written so that every reprise either adds to the viewer’s existing interpretation or forces the audience to reevaluate everything they think is known about what has happened.
+An uncompromising and unsentimental approach to the subject matter, Amber paints a picture of post-Celtic Tiger Ireland in which people vanish every day and investigations are curtailed due to a lack of resources.
+Caught up in the whirlpool is a diverse cast of characters including a feature journalist, a prisoner, and an economic migrant.
+Practically demanding the viewer pay close attention to the on-screen action, each sequence is written so that every reprise either adds to the viewer’s existing interpretation or forces the audience to reevaluate everything they think is known about what has happened.

 With such an emotionally charged subject matter the tendency to be either exploitative or sensationalist is hard to fight against and yet against all odds in every single scene Amber remains grounded in reality due to some very well researched writing and a succession of truthful performances.
 Eva Birthistle (Waking the Dead) who played Amber’s mother, Sarah Bailey, won the IFTA award for Best Actress.
 Equally breathtaking in its depth and range is a sublime screen masterclass from David Murray (Silent Witness) portraying a father trapped by feelings of impotent rage and the knowledge he will forevermore be denied closure.